runekaagaard/django-multiple-choices/README.md

 # django-multiple-choices

-Alternative to https://github.com/disqus/django-bitfield and https://github.com/goinnn/django-multiselectfield/ that:
+Alternative to https://github.com/disqus/django-bitfield and https://github.com/goinnn/django-multiselectfield/ that

 - Works on MySQL (postgres not tested)
-- Stores the selected value as a bitmask value which allows for fast filtering.
+- Stores the selected value as a bitmask value which allows for fast db access

 # Usage